iPhone 17 Pro Max vs iPhone 16 Pro Max: Main differences to expect

 Performance and Software

-In any case, regardless of the manufacturing process, we expect gains in terms of performance and efficiency with the Apple A19 Pro chipset.
-However, when directly compared with the A18 Pro inside the iPhone 16 Pro Max, the differences might be smaller, so you probably won't gain that much if you upgrade.
+However, we don't expect to witness a major performance increase over the A18 Pro that's inside the iPhone 16 Pro Max. the differences might be smaller, so you probably won't gain that much if you upgrade.

 Camera

-Aside from the larger camera island at the rear, which might soon rival the Las Vegas Strip, we are reportedly only getting little changes with the rear camera assembly.
+Aside from the larger camera island at the back, which might soon rival the Las Vegas Strip in terms of size, the rear camera assembly is reportedly getting some upgrades.

 Apple might also include 8K video recording for the first time on the iPhone lineup.
 This feature will most certainly remain exclusive to the Pro models, though.